 States where Sports Betting Legislation has been Passed

-Florida: One of the biggest chips in the U.S. fell in April 2021 when Governor Ron DeSantis signed a new 30-year gaming compact with the Seminole Tribe.
-It allows the Tribe to exclusively operate legal sports betting (including online) in return for at least $500million annually in payments to the state.
-It will though likely mean a limited offering for bettors.
+Florida: One of the biggest chips in the U.S. appeared to fall in April 2021 when Governor Ron DeSantis signed a new 30-year gaming compact with the Seminole Tribe.
+Failure to get the plan on the 2022 ballot fell short though so do not expect online sports betting any time soon in one of the biggest states of all.

 South Dakota: Voters did approve sports betting in Deadwood, in November 2020, but now lawmakers must work out the details.
 Opportunities for bettors will be limited – they need to be on the premises at a licensed Deadwood site to place ANY bets.

 States where Sports Betting Legislation has not been Passed

 Alabama: An attempt to legalize sports betting in Alabama failed in 2020.
 It wasn’t the first and it won’t be the last.
 For now, though, the wait goes on.

 Alaska: A bill on sports betting was put forward in 2020, but so far it’s received little attention.
 The wait for local legalization could be a long one.

 California: A huge market with massive sports betting potential, and there are positive signs.
 The state’s November 2022 ballot will contain sports betting – expect it to be passed.

 Georgia: A bill including sports betting was filed ahead of the 2021-22 legislative session in Georgia.
 This is a positive sign, though up to that point progress had been slow.

 Hawaii: There have been attempts to legalize sports betting in Hawaii since that 2018 Supereme Court ruling.
 But they have attracted little support and there is no in-person, online or mobile sports betting allowed.